Twisted knee or wrong move: what to do immediately?

 This is a very common question.
 The answer depends on the pain and stability of the knee.

 If walking is possible without significant pain, it is often a benign condition.
-However, an inability to walk or instability should raise suspicion of a more serious condition. more serious injury.
+However, an inability to walk or instability should raise suspicion of a more serious injury.

 Putting strain on a twisted knee can worsen the situation.
 It is therefore best to remain cautious in the first few hours.